-ufw etc. Consult the corresponding manuals of the software used.
-On Windows the integrated Windows Firewall is configured by Veyon automatically as long as the option Enable firewall exception in the Network is set to its default value (enabled).
-If a 3rd party firewall solution is used it has to be configured such that the TCP ports 11100 (primary service port) as well as 11400 (demo server) can be accessed externally.
+ufw etc. Consult the corresponding manuals of the used software.
+On Windows Veyon automatically configures the integrated Windows firewall if the option Enable firewall exception in the network settings is set to its default value (enabled).
+If a 3rd party firewall solution is used it must be configured to allow external access to TCP ports 11100 (primary service port) and 11400 (demo server).

-Another cause of error can be wrong or insufficient Authentication.
-For initial tests you should (on both computers!) enable logon authentication and disable Key file authentication.
-As soon as the logon authentication is successful at the local computer external access should work too.
+Another cause of error can be wrong or insufficient authentication settings.
+For first tests you should select logon authentication instead of key file authentication on both computers.
+As soon as the authentication test is successful on the local computer external access will also work.

-When using key file authentication it has to be enabled and the key files on master and client computers have to correspond.
-On client computers the public key file needs to have the same content as on the master computer.
-If the access still fails in some circumstances the access permissions to the key files may be wrong.
+If key file authentication is used the key files on master and client computers must match exactly.
+On client computers the public key file must have exactly the same content as on the master computer.
+If the access still fails the access permissions to the key files may be wrong.
 The Veyon Service needs to have read permissions on the public key file while the user of Veyon Master has to be able to read the private key file.
-If the problem remains the Key file directories of the key files should be deleted on all computers and a new keypair generated on the master computer.
-Then the public key needs to be imported again on all client computers.
+If the problem persists the key file directories of the key files should be deleted on all computers and a new keypair generated on the master computer.
+The public key must then be imported again on all client computers.

 Settings for computer access control¶

 An incorrect configuration of computer access control can also lead to computers being inaccessible.
 Initially it’s recommended to disable computer access control completely using the Veyon Configurator.
 This allows to determine which method for computer access control is possibly incorrectly configured.

-When using User groups authorized for computer access you have to check whether the list of authorized user groups is complete and whether the accessing user is member of one of these groups.
+If authorized user groups for computer access are used you should check whether the list of authorized user groups is complete and whether the accessing user is member of one of these user groups.